SECNetLabUNM/SDN_WMN_SECNet/Pub_Sub_GUI/Pub_Sub_Instructions.md

 This code also requires the Rest API to be enabled controller side otherwise it will not be able to request some features.

-To run this code, simply do:
+It is recommended to run this code after setting up BATMAN and
 ```
 python3 PubSubClient13.py
 ```